-Quick and easy No Sew Sock Puppets: a snowman puppet and a reindeer puppet made in less than 10 minutes.
+Quick and easy No-Sew Sock Puppets: make an adorable snowman puppet and a reindeer puppet for your kids to play with in under 10 minutes.

-One morning last week, I got it in my head that I wanted to make a set of no sew sock puppets for the hooligans.
-I thought a set of Christmas hand puppets would be fun to play with in these days leading up to the holidays.
+One morning last week, I got it in my head that I wanted to make a set of Christmas puppets for the hooligans.
+I spotted these lovely nativity shadow puppets over at Rainy Day Mum but I was too short on time to make them.
+I needed to put something together quickly, I decided on sock puppets.

-I raided my older son’s sock drawer for a couple of un-matched socks, and then quickly scoured the craft-cupboards to see what I could come up with.
+I raided my older son’s sock drawer for a couple of unmatched socks, and then quickly searched the craft-cupboards to see what I could come up with.
+The results were this Snowman puppet and a rudolph the red nosed reindeer puppet, and the toddlers just loved them!

-I wanted these sock puppets to be quick and easy to make.
-I didn’t want to mess around with a needle and thread, so I simply plugged in my glue gun, and in minutes I’d made these adorable Snowman and Reindeer sock puppets!
-Here’s how I did it:
+No-sew is the way to go!
+Because I didn’t want to mess around with a needle and thread, I simply plugged in my glue gun, and in minutes I’d made these adorable Snowman and Reindeer were ready to play with.

 - glue gun